-Some men need to know that its going to take much more work than a few dates to get the goodies.
+Some men need to know that it’s going to take much more work than a few dates to get the goodies.
 But we are not allowing this to happen if we condition them into believing they deserve sex after dropping a few dollars.
 I believe in building an emotional connection with a guy.
 I believe in intimacy with someone only after a strong bond has been built but I also believe in celibacy and waiting until marriage before having sex with someone.
 These pure ideologies are almost forgotten in today’s world.
 People believe sex is the answer and forget that sex before marriage is a sin.
 I love that both Meghan and Devon can be role models for future relationships especially since they are such an upscale couple.
 They reinforce the fact that it’s ok to abstain from sex with someone that you love until you have developed a strong foundation or until marriage.
 It takes a strong and positive couple or individual to abstain from sex especially in the oversexed world that we live in today.
 Meghan Good is truly an inspiration to women.

 I may never be able to shake the memory of the first time I saw my grandmother without breast.
 We were in Jamaica for the whole summer and I was only 10 years old.
 She was changing her shirt and my back was facing her as I watched television.
 To her surprise, I turned around to ask her a question and saw her bare chest with scars that looked so painful; stitched up to shield where her breast used to be.

 I could recollect a time when my grandmother had breast, I used to lay on them as a child just to listen to her insides and be that much closer to her.
-I loved to hear her heart beat, but now those memories were just memories, I could never use her God given breast as a means of comfort or security anymore, and if this hurt me I could only imagine how much it hurt her.
+I loved to hear her heartbeat, but now those memories were just memories, I could never use her God-given breast as a means of comfort or security anymore, and if this hurt me I could only imagine how much it hurt her.

 My family chose not to tell us that my grandmother almost died from this cancerous disease called breast cancer.
 Now at 24, my mother has still not outwardly broken the news to me, because she assumes that I may just know.
-Writing this is very hard for me because I think about the numerous women who complain about their breast being too small or too big, meanwhile there are women out there that are sick and without breast because of this disease.
+Writing this is very hard for me because I think about the numerous women who complain about their breast being too small or too big, meanwhile, there are women out there that are sick and without breast because of this disease.
 This year during Breast Cancer Awareness Month I volunteered on behalf of my organization, Reserved at “Avon Breast Cancer Event Eve” and it was a very humbling experience.
 Being among breast cancer survivors who were so full of life reminded me just how important it is to take advantage of every day that we are healthy, alive, and well.

-Visit http://www.iamreserved.com for more information and click the link below to check out #TeamReserved’s Breast Cancer Campaign:
+Click the link below to check out #TeamReserved’s Breast Cancer Campaign:

 Continue reading “Desensitized to Hollering”